awsdocs/aws-transit-gateway-guide/doc_source/tgw-transit-gateways.md

 # Transit gateways<a name="tgw-transit-gateways"></a>

 A transit gateway enables you to attach VPCs and VPN connections in the same Region and route traffic between them\.
-A transit gateway works across AWS accounts, and you can use AWS Resource Access Manager to share your transit gateway with other accounts\.
+A transit gateway works across AWS accounts, and you can use AWS RAM to share your transit gateway with other accounts\.
 After you share a transit gateway with another AWS account, the account owner can attach their VPCs to your transit gateway\.
 A user from either account can delete the attachment at any time\.

 You can enable multicast on a transit gateway, and then create a transit gateway multicast domain that allows multicast traffic to be sent from your multicast source to multicast group members over VPC attachments that you associate with the domain\.